 The suit comes with YKK Aqua Seal Zipper along with a protective flap to ensure no leakage and longevity of the zipper.
-Also, heavy weight latex neck seal effectively keeps the air inside and keeps you dry and warm in cold waters.
-Moreover, Neoprene over collar gives you extra warmth and comfort.
+Also, a heavy-weight latex neck seal effectively keeps the air inside and keeps you dry and warm in cold waters.
+Moreover, Neoprene over the collar gives you extra warmth and comfort.
 Extra thick doubly padded knee sections are there for better durability.

 These all come together to give you a fantastic diving experience.
 The drysuit comes with a backpack that can accommodate the drysuit as well as the add-ons.

 Also, the inflation hose and suspenders are included in the drysuit package.
-Although neoprene socks are attached with the drysuit, you can also use the drysuit with separately purchased diving boots.
+Although neoprene socks are attached to the drysuit, you can also use the drysuit with separately purchased diving boots.